-After you have received the vaccination, you will attend the clinic for several short follow up visits, as indicated in the trial visit timeline, up to 1 year after receiving the first vaccine.
+After you have received the vaccination, you will attend the clinic for several short follow up visits, as indicated in the trial visit timeline, up to 1 year after receiving the first vaccine (or 6 months for cohort 3).
 The visits are to check if you are experiencing any problems after the vaccine, review your injection site, check your eDiary and have a blood test.
 During the course of the trial, you may also be asked to attend for an extra visit, for example, if a blood test needs to be repeated.